Once a niche, ESG investing is now one of the most popular and fastest growing investment themes across all verticals.

 investing with the highest sustainable integrity.

-WHAT DRIVES THE MARKET FOR ESG?
+WHAT DRIVES THE ESG MARKET?

 The millennial generation and their rising spending power is a key driver of the ESG market.
 Millennials master social media, they are curious and they question everything, that does not have a positive sustainable impact.
+They are aware of the climate crisis, and they want to find intelligent solutions to improve our symbiosis with the nature.

 Millennials know what they want, they are better connected and they have access to information.
 They are willing to pay more for sustainable products and make positive recommendations of these products to their followers.
 They are not willing to promote or being employed by companies, that are not acting good, kind and responsible, i.e. have low stakeholder value.